WalletScrutiny/WalletScrutinyCom/_hardware/quickxtouch.md

 ## Wallet Creation and Private keys

 The card is primarily an NFC device which can connect with an Android phone with NFC capabilities.
-It has a companion app: {% include walletLink.html wallet='android/kr.co.keypair.quickxtouch2' verdict='true' %} which is [no longer](https://play.google.com/store/apps/details?id=kr.co.keypair.quickxtouch2) available as of February 20, 2022.
+It has a companion app: {% include walletLink.html wallet='android/kr.co.keypair.quickxtouch' verdict='true' %} and its successor {% include walletLink.html wallet='android/kr.co.keypair.quickxtouch2' verdict='true' %}, both of which are no longer available as of February 20, 2022.

 A third-party video tutorial on [YouTube](https://www.youtube.com/watch?v=5f_NSVqzSn0) details how to create a wallet with QuickXTouch: